calestialgem/rainfall.java/Thrice.md

 A _package_ is a module that is not contained by a supermodule.

-A package can be formed out of a single source without a directory, which is called a _single source package_.
+A package can be formed out of a single source without a directory, which is called a _file package_; otherwise it is called a _directory package_.
 Name of a such a package is the name of the source that defines it.
 Such a source can include an entry point.

 A source with the name `main` that is contained by a package, which is a directory, is called the _main source_ and it must have an entry point.